tigerDer1/documentation/content/applications/sales/sales/products_prices/prices/pricing.rst

 In the :guilabel:`Order Lines` section of the sales order form, a new heading will appear labeled :guilabel:`Disc.%`.
 This column is used to set discounts on individual items.
-Enter the desired discount for each product line and the new price will automatically be calculated in the sales order total at the bottom of the page.
+Enter the desired discount for each product line and the new price will automatically be calculated in the sales order :guilabel:`Total` at the bottom of the page.

 .. image:: pricing/discount-on-sales-order.png
    :align: center